-"Based on this rich heritage, we have redesigned our corporate identity, reduced the complexity of the product portfolio, entered into new global partnerships representing the segments of air, land and sea - broadening our positioning, and finally, yet importantly, we have globally launched our new squad-on-a-mission-communication campaign featuring Brad Pitt, Charlize Theron, Stephanie Gilmore, Kelly Slater and many other outstanding personalities.
+"Based on this rich heritage, we have redesigned our corporate identity, reduced the complexity of the product portfolio, entered into new global partnerships representing the segments of air, land and sea - broadening our positioning, have globally launched our new squad-on-a-mission-communication campaign featuring Brad Pitt, Charlize Theron, Stephanie Gilmore, Kelly Slater and many other outstanding personalities."
+Breitling's sophisticated pieces are increasingly popular across the Atlantic, as Kern explains: "The US is our No.1 market.
+We have a phenomenal brand awareness and image and are among the four most successful watch brands.'